Commonhold explained: What it is and what it means for leaseholders (2026 update)

 Commonhold at a glance

-• New leasehold flats will be banned and commonhold will become the default tenure, under government plans.
+• New leasehold flats will be banned and commonhold will become the default tenure, under plans set out in the government’s 2026 Draft Commonhold and Leasehold Reform Bill.

-• You’ll share ownership of the communal areas through a commonhold association, which all unit-owners are members of and jointly control.
+• Under commonhold, flat owners will share ownership of the communal areas through a commonhold association, which all unit owners are members of and jointly control.
+Read on for more details

 What is commonhold?